 We generally keep a note of this on a quarterly basis, which doesn't necessarily align to your valuation dates.
 It will not be published in our investment reports but is available from your investment manager on request.

-When we send you an investment report, we will primarily show the bespoke benchmark index reflecting your SAA.
+In your regular investment reports we will primarily show the bespoke benchmark index reflecting your SAA.